christianf1285/Udacity_Project_1/README.md

 ### Python libraries used
 The following imports are required in order to execute all functions in the notebook:
-  -import numpy as np/N
+- import numpy as np/N
-  -import pandas as pd
+- import pandas as pd
   -import os
   -from os import listdir
   -from os.path import isfile, join